watem-sedem/watem-sedem/docs/calibration.rst

 ======================

-WaTEM/SEDEM can be calibrated by comparing the calculated sediment fluxes to the rivers with the observed sedimentfluxes in :math:`n` catchments.
+WaTEM/SEDEM can be calibrated by comparing the calculated sediment fluxes to the rivers with the observed sedimentfluxes in a number of catchments.
+For every catchment in the calibration dataset an observed/measured sedimentflux must be present.
 The :ref:`transport capacity <tcmodel>` used in WaTEM/SEDEM contains the ktc-value.
 This parameter can be adapted to calibrate the model.